gohugoio/hugoDocs/content/en/functions/templates/Inner.md

 The function accepts one optional argument: the [context](g).
 This argument determines the value of the dot (`.`) inside the captured block when it is rendered.

 - If you provide an argument, such as `{{ templates.Inner .SomeData }}`, the dot inside the captured block is rebound to that specific data.
-- If you do not provide an argument, the captured block uses the context of the caller where the partial was first invoked.
+- If you do not provide an argument, the captured block uses the context of the caller where the _partial_ template was first invoked.

 ## Context and scope